SLMeri/SLMeri/README.md

 ### Hey I'm Meri, 😃😁 Dap me up! 👊 **Thanks for visiting my profile!** ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2FSLMeri%2FSLMeri&label=Visitors&labelColor=%2300b3bf&countColor=%23697689&style=plastic)
 ###
 **A Little About Myself:**
-- 🌊 I am a Full-Stack Engineer who is infatuated with solving problems with code.
+- 🌊 I am a Software Engineer who is infatuated with solving problems with code.
 - 💬 I am into Programming, Hip-Hop and Basketball!
 - 🌍 I love to travel.
 I have visited over 15 countries and want to make it 100+ before I turn 40.
 - 📱 Lets connect and work on something together!